 GDP contributionEstimated 0.5–1.0% of GDP increase at full operation

-At the community level, the construction phase will generate thousands of direct employment opportunities in civil engineering, earthworks, track laying, bridge construction, and support services.
-Indirect employment in supply chains, housing, food services, and local commerce will multiply the direct job creation.
-After construction, the railway will provide permanent employment for operations, maintenance, and management staff.
-Communities along the route, including Chingola, Kitwe, Ndola, Mufulira, and Solwezi, stand to benefit from improved connectivity, reduced road congestion, and the economic stimulus of a major infrastructure project.
+At the community level, the construction phase could generate direct employment opportunities in civil engineering, earthworks, track laying, bridge construction, and support services if the line reaches financial close.
+Indirect employment in supply chains, housing, food services, and local commerce would depend on local-content requirements and contractor practice.
+After construction, the railway could provide permanent employment for operations, maintenance, and management staff.
+Communities along the final route would need to be assessed through the ESIA and resettlement process before job, connectivity, or road-congestion benefits are treated as assured.

 The environmental impact is also significant and largely positive from a transport emissions perspective.
 Rail freight produces approximately 75 percent less carbon dioxide per tonne-kilometre than road haulage.
 Shifting a significant portion of Zambia's copper export freight from trucks to rail would reduce the mining sector's transport-related carbon footprint substantially, supporting both Zambia's climate commitments and the ESG objectives of international mining companies that are increasingly required to demonstrate supply chain decarbonisation.
 Our environmental analysis of rail versus road transport provides a detailed assessment of these benefits.